cloudedbats/cloudedbats/README.md

 CloudedBats source code, etc.: https://github.com/cloudedbats/cloudedbats_dsp

+#### What's happening right now:

+Updated 2018-03-18: I have developed a Python lib called 'dsp4bats'.
+It works well if the sound is relatively clean above a user defined frequency level.
+The same code in the 'dsp4bats' lib can be used to produce spectrograms, peak diagrams (similar to ZC) and to extract metrics.
+I'm working on support for extracting multiple harmonics and to handle noisier recordings without the need for a specific frequency threshold, which is mandatory for an automated data flow.
+But that's a real challenge to do.

 ### 4. Presentation and visualisation

 My previous plan for 2017 was to develop a web server used to manage up to about ten recording units.
 Instead I will focus on the dataflow in the cloud.
 When that dataflow is up and running it is much easier to develop new web applications for different purposes, based on public API:s to access results from the monitoring activities.